-At the end of the first quarter, 334.000 people were unemployed in The Netherlands, 50.000 fewer than in the previous quarter.
-That is the biggest decrease registered by the Central Bureau of Statistics (CBS) in this century.
-At the same time, the number of unfilled job vacancies has increased with 26.000 to no less than 245.000 vacancies.
-There is a war-on-talent, especially in sectors like trade, healthcare, education, ICT and technology and recently in the catering industry.
+At the end of the first quarter, 334,000 people were unemployed in The Netherlands, 50,000 fewer than in the previous quarter.
+That is the most significant decrease registered by the Central Bureau of Statistics (CBS) in this century.
+At the same time, the number of unfilled job vacancies has increased with 26,000 to no less than 245,000 vacancies.
+There is a war on talent, especially in trade, healthcare, education, ICT, technology, and the catering industry.

 Sign Documents Digitally

-According to Buijs, that doesn’t add up.
-“Signing documents on paper is obsolete, expensive and time-consuming.
-It’s so easy to sign documents digitally and it’s all legally binding.
-It can really make a difference in the actual choice that a candidate makes, if they have received 2 offers: one in a fully digital environment and one that has to be printed out and sent in an envelope.”
+According to Buijs, that doesn’t add up: “Signing documents on paper is obsolete, expensive, and time-consuming.
+It’s so easy to sign documents digitally, and it’s all legally binding.
+It can make a difference in the actual choice if a candidate has received two offers: one in a fully digital environment and one that has to be printed out and sent in an envelope.”

-Even more important is the lead time for signing a contact.
+Even more important is the lead time for signing a contract.
 “The average of 12 days has been reduced to less than 9 hours.
-In many sectors, for instance health care, time is of the essence.
+In many sectors, for instance, health care, time is of the essence.
 Moreover, it reduces the chance of talent changing their mind before signing.”

-Maandag, the secondment agency operating in the public sector, is solely using digital signing since December 2020.
-In Kirsten Soester’s experience it reinforces the image or the organization.
+Maandag, the secondment agency operating in the public sector, has been solely using digital signing since December 2020.
+In Kirsten Soester’s experience, it reinforces the image of the organization.
 “Professionals are quite happy signing and sending contracts digitally.
 And at the same time, we are contributing to the reduction of paper usage.”

 In addition to saving space, digital signing has another advantage: fewer mistakes.
-There is an initial on each page and documents don’t get lost or end up in the wrong file.
-And if that isn’t enough, the costs will definitely help to make the decision, Balfoort knows, as he points out the costs for paper, printing, envelopes, postage and labor.
-“If you are completely digital and you use the proper software, you can save up to three quarters of the initial costs.”
+There is an initial on each page, and documents don’t get lost or are in the wrong file.
+And if that isn’t enough, the costs will help make the decision, Balfoort knows, as he points out the prices for paper, printing, envelopes, postage, and labor.
+“If you are completely digital and use the proper software, you can save up to three-quarters of the initial costs.”

 This article has been written in collaboration with pwnet.nl.